FindMySchool LogoFindMySchool

 A busy, well-structured primary in Totterdown, with a clear emphasis on reading, consistent routines, and pupil voice.
 The most recent Ofsted inspection (January 2022; report published February 2022) confirmed the school remains Good.

-Outcomes are a standout.
-In 2024, 74.67% of pupils met the expected standard in reading, writing and mathematics combined, compared with an England average of 62%.
-Reading and mathematics scaled scores were 108 and 107 respectively, well above England’s 100 reference point.
-Combined with the school’s consistent approach to early reading and an organised culture around learning, it is a strong option for families seeking both academic direction and a community-minded ethos.
+Outcomes are strongest in reading and mathematics.
+In the latest Key Stage 2 data, 60% of pupils met the expected standard in reading, writing and mathematics combined.
+Reading and mathematics scaled scores were 108 and 106 respectively.
+Combined with the school’s consistent approach to early reading and an organised culture around learning, it remains a strong option for families seeking both academic direction and a community-minded ethos.

 Leadership is stable and highly visible, with Bridget Norman named as Head Teacher across the school’s published staff information and safeguarding contacts.
 This matters in day-to-day feel: clear expectations tend to show up in calmer transitions, consistent language, and a staff team that can keep the basics tight even when the building and site place constraints on space.